mmunini99/NextCloudDeployment/ADVANCE/MODULE 1/ReadMeAdvanceProject1.md

 ```

-Wait 2 minutes for the conatiner to be ready and running.
+Wait 40 seconds for the container to be ready and running.
 To check run:

 ```bash
 kubectl get pods -n default -l app.kubernetes.io/name=nginx-ingress